datoviz/datoviz/docs/howto/visual.md

 Adding a new visual to a panel involves the following steps:

-1. choosing one of the existing visuals on this page,
+1. choosing one of the existing visuals on the visual reference page,
 2. preparing the data to match the format expected by the visual properties,
 3. setting the visual properties with the data.